-On November 26, 1847 was born Maria Feodorovna, mother of the last Russian Tsar Nicholas II and wife of Alexander III.
+On November 26, 1847 Maria Feodorovna, mother of the last Russian Tsar Nicholas II and wife of Alexander III, was born.
 In girlhood she was named Dagmar and came from a Danish family.

 By the way, many Russian rulers – princes and kings, emperors and regents chose wives among noble foreigners.
-The first Russian prince Rurik married Norwegian Efanda, Prince Svyatoslav – Scandinavian Malfred, each of the six wives of Vladimir the Red Sun was a foreigner, his son, Yaroslav the Wise married the daughter of the Swedish king Ingigerda.
+The first Russian prince Rurik married Norwegian Efanda, Prince Svyatoslav – Scandinavian Malfred, each of the six wives of Vladimir the Red Sun was a foreigner, his son, Yaroslav the Wise married Ingigerda the daughter of the Swedish king.

 Of course, such marriages were no accident.
 You would think that there were no decent brides in Russia.
 But Yaroslav, like his predecessors, aimed at the development of relations with Europe, marrying a Swede.

-There is no doubt that by the eleventh century in the veins of the Russian princes there was not a drop of Russian blood.
-However, the son of Yuri Dolgoruky Andrew Bogolyubskii thwarted tradition to marry foreign women.
-He married Russian woman Ulitha – daughter of the first mayor of Moscow.
+There is no doubt that by the eleventh century in the veins of the Russian princes there had been not a drop of Russian blood.
+However, the son of Yuri Dolgoruky Andrei Bogolyubskii thwarted tradition to marry foreign women.
+He married Russian woman Ulitha, daughter of the first mayor of Moscow.
 Until the reign of Basil I (1389-1425) Dukes preferred to marry a noblewoman and duchess, and during the Mongol-Tatar yoke they had to marry the daughters of Khans.

-Peter I became the first tsar of the Romanov family, whose bride was a foreigner woman.
+Peter I became the first tsar of the Romanov family, whose bride was a foreigner.
 His second wife, Martha (Catherine I), who later became the Empress, was whether the Lithuanian or Jewish origin.
-This person left a noticeable mark on the history of the Russian Empire, as well as the other wives of the Russian Tsars – foreigners.
+This person left a noticeable mark on the history of the Russian Empire, as well as the other wives-foreigners of the Russian Tsars.